chainify/nolik/README.md

 * **parser** - is a tool for finding your transactions in the blockchain and saving them to the database.
 The message is encrypted and Nolik does not know the decryption keys (only Alice and Bob know them and store them in Waves Keeper extension).
 Parser saves the blockchain transaction only to increasing productivity.

 * **ipfs** - is an IPFS node that allows saving and storing files based on IPFS protocol.
 After successful saving IPFS endpoint returns a unique hash - the file address that is generated based on file content (same file => same hash).
 That address is used for reading the file content.
-For example [https://nolik.im/ipfs/QmYLWaaWKesqGTdRjggLkRa25xgBZVqWi56tyfKqpD3pU6](https://nolik.im/ipfs/QmYLWaaWKesqGTdRjggLkRa25xgBZVqWi56tyfKqpD3pU6).
 The IPFS hash is attached to blockchain transaction that is broadcasted to the blockchain network.

 * **postgresql** - is a Postgresql database that is used for storing parsed blockchain transactions.
 Blockchain allows not to worry about replication.
 In case of a database failure, the parser will recover the same information from the blockchain.